enthought/mayavi/docs/source/mayavi/auto/mlab_pipeline_tools.rst

     **Parameters**

-    :dataset: a tvtk dataset, or a Mayavi source.
+    :dataset: a tvtk/vtk dataset/tvtk/VTK Algorithm, or a Mayavi source.
 The dataset added to the Mayavi pipeline

     :figure: a figure identifier number or string, None or False, optionnal.

             If no `figure` keyword argument is given, the data